Monthly Cat Health Check Routine

 Disclaimer: This article is for informational purposes only and is not a substitute for professional veterinary advice.
 Always consult your veterinarian for health concerns about your cat.

 Cats are masters at hiding discomfort.
-By the time most cat parents notice something is wrong, the problem has often been developing for weeks or months.
-A simple monthly check-up at home — taking just 10 to 15 minutes — can help you catch changes early, when they're usually easier (and less expensive) to treat.
+By the time most of us notice something is wrong, the problem has often been developing for weeks or months.
+A simple monthly check-up at home takes 10 to 15 minutes and can help you catch changes early, when they're usually easier (and less expensive) to treat.

 This isn't a replacement for annual vet visits.
 Think of it as the cat equivalent of checking your car's oil between services.